Are you seeing more talk about essential oils lately?

 Likewise, just because an essential oil is expensive doesn’t mean it’s the only safe brand.

-Please note: The information and products are not intended to diagnose, treat, cure or prevent any disease.
+Please note: The information and products are not intended to diagnose, treat, cure, or prevent any disease.
 It is in no way intended to replace proper medical help.
 These are simply things that have worked for me personally or my friends.

 Due to the lack of regulation in the essential oils industry, you’ll want to know what to look for, what questions to ask, and why these things are important.

-1. Where Is The Oil Manufactured
+1. Find Out Where The Oil Manufactured

 Knowing where the manufacturer is located, and the local laws surrounding the standards of the place is a good way to ensure that your product is made properly.